-Below is a list of current projects that vary greatly in their
+Below is a list of current projects that vary greatly in both

-degree of progress.
+to each.
 Indeed, as the list nears the end, it becomes increasingly

 a "wish list" or even "bucket list."
 Nonetheless, it is worth

 pointing out that a significant proportion of my publications

 never appeared on this list at any time.
 These report theoretical

 or empirical investigations that managed to get conceived,

-executed, and submitted too fast to ever become a "work
+executed, and submitted too fast to ever become a "work in

 Ironically, these one- or two-week total immersion projects often